simolus3/drift/docs/docs/schema.md

 You can also enforce uniqueness across multiple columns by overriding the `uniqueKeys` getter in your table class.

-For example, he we want to ensure that we don't reserve the same table for the same time.
+For example, in a restaurant management app, you might want to ensure that a table is only reserved once at a time.
+You can enforce this by making the combination of `time` and `table` unique.

 {{ load_snippet('unique-table','lib/snippets/schema.dart.excerpt.json') }}